AjenifujaMumuniDebo/alx-pre_course/README.md

-My first readme
-and I am learning
+I am learning how to learn